Moree, New South Wales: Township of Moree

+The railway line and service from Sydney arrived in 1897.
+This increased the access to markets and goods for both producers and consumers in the town.

-Wheat cultivation increased after World War II with a flour mill built at Moree in 1951 and the first commercial pecan nut farm was established on the Gwydir Highway east of Moree in 1966.
+Wheat cultivation increased after World War II, and a flour mill was built at Moree in 1951.
+Other new crops were added.

+The first commercial pecan nut farm was established on the Gwydir Highway east of Moree in 1966.
 The Trawalla Pecan Nut Farm is the largest pecan nut farm in the southern hemisphere, growing about 75,000 trees.
 In 1994 the Gwydir Olive Grove Company was established when two Moree families started producing olive oil from olives grown in the area.

-Moree was one of the destinations of the famous 1965 Freedom Bus ride, an historic trip through northern NSW led by Charles Perkins to bring media attention to discrimination against Indigenous Australians.
-It brought racial segregation in rural Australia to the attention of urban Australians, in particular at the Moree Baths and Swimming Pool as well as pubs and theatres, where Aboriginal people were refused entry.
-At the Moree swimming pool, after a confrontation with the council and pool management, it was agreed that indigenous children could swim in the pool outside school hours.
+Moree was one of the destinations of the famous 1965 Freedom Bus ride, a historic trip through northern NSW led by activist Charles Perkins to bring media attention to discrimination against Indigenous Australians.
+The racial segregation of rural Australia was brought to the attention of urban Australians, in particular at the Moree Baths and Swimming Pool.
+When the activists tried to desegregate the pool they "were pelted with eggs and rotten fruit".
+Aboriginal people were also refused entry to pubs and theatres.

+At the Moree swimming pool, after the Freedom Riders confronted the local council and pool management, they agreed to allow Indigenous children to swim in the pool outside school hours.

+Tensions and discrimination have continued.
+In 1982, after a large, racially charged brawl between young white and black men, gangs of white men went around Moree shooting at Aboriginal people.
+Geoffrey Wilmot, Warren Ledingham, Steven Delamothe and Ian Bowen, armed with semi-automatic rifles and shot-guns, wounded several Aboriginal people, and killed nineteen-year-old Ronald McIntosh.
+Ledingham and Delamothe were later found guilty of manslaughter.